MASTERY LEARNING DEFINED

 STAGE ONE: UNAWARE (CURRENT SKILLS)

-The term unaware, as used here, describes a state where an individual, equipped only with their current skills, is completely unaware of the relevance or importance of a specific set of skills that might be useful to them.
+The term "unaware," in this context, refers to a state in which an individual possesses only their current skills and lacks awareness of the significance or importance of a particular set of skills that could be beneficial to them.

-For instance, take the toddler who witnesses their parent reading their favorite story, yet they are still unaware that someday they too will need to learn to read and write.
+For example, consider a young child observing their parent reading their favorite story; however, they are oblivious to the fact that they too will need to acquire the ability to read and write in the future.

-Or, how about the new employee, still in orientation, who does not know it yet; but, once they hit the production floor, they will have to learn to work with a complex electronic scheduler.
+Likewise, think about a new employee going through orientation who is unaware that, once they join the production floor, they will need to master working with a complex electronic scheduler.

 If awareness of a specific set of skills is not in place, the learner is in stage one and will not see the need for learning.
 At this point, it is necessary to establish awareness (stage two), so important decisions concerning stage three, which is where the real learning begins, can be set in motion.